iPEAR: Iterative Pyramid Estimation with Attention and Residuals for Deformable Medical Image Registration: Introduction

 \section{Introduction}

-Deformable image registration aims to align the corresponding anatomical structures between a fixed and moving image pair by estimating a dense non-linear deformation field, with widespread real-world applications in medical image analysis \cite{b1,b2}.
+In single-modality settings, deformable image registration aims to align the corresponding anatomical structures between a fixed and moving image pair within the same imaging modality by estimating a dense non-linear deformation field, with widespread real-world applications in medical image analysis \cite{b1,b2}.
 To estimate the deformation field, conventional methods perform separate optimizations for each image pair, incurring high computational costs \cite{b9}.

-To improve efficiency, prior studies have leveraged Deep Learning (DL) methods for deformable image registration \cite{b12,b13}, with pioneering studies \cite{b10,b11} primarily employing the U-Net networks to estimate the deformation field and warp the moving image.
-However, U-Net networks typically produce a single deformation field at the output layer, limiting their ability to accurately capture deformations that are large in both magnitude and complexity \cite{b15}.
-To better address this challenge, certain studies adopted a cascaded registration scheme involving multiple subnetworks, each operating at a specific resolution (i.e., scale) to extract features and estimate a corresponding deformation field \cite{b18,b19}.
-This approach, while effective in handling large deformations, often redundantly re-extracts features at each subnetwork and fails to leverage previously encoded features \cite{b26}.
+To improve efficiency, deep learning methods have been widely adopted for deformable image registration, with pioneering works \cite{b10,b18} mainly adopting U-Net and Cascaded frameworks to estimate deformation fields and warp moving images.
+U-Net networks typically predict a single deformation field at the output layer, which limits their ability to model large and complex deformations \cite{b15}.
+Cascaded schemes address this issue by employing multiple subnetworks at different scales to progressively refine the deformation field, but they often re-extract features redundantly and underutilize previously encoded representations \cite{b26}.